Hantasmagoria/ODDB/README.md

 ## Installation

- This is a practice repo, there will not be any installations.
+ This is a placeholder repo, there will not be any installations.

 ## Language support